rism-digital/pae-code-spec/EDITORIAL.md

 Non-normative sections, in contrast, are meant to provide additional context or to describe additional technologies without setting out a hard-and-fast set of rules for them.
 Non-normative notes may be included in normative sections, but normative content cannot be included in non-normative sections.
+The RFC 2119 words should be avoided in non-normative sections (the words themselves may be included, but not styled in upper-case).

 By way of example, a specification for a peanut butter sandwich might go something like this: